gonimo/gonimo/front/doc/Gonimo-Architecture.md

 So our account provides a dynamic Map consisting of claimed invitations, that need to be responded to.
-Components needing this information, will simply have a [HasModel](https://github.com/gonimo/gonimo/blob/2073d6e10e2862a016bf46770ad3c457d685fc0f/front/src/Gonimo/Client/AcceptInvitation/UI.hs#L32) definition that includes `Account.HasAccount`.
+Components needing this information, will simply have a [HasModel][AcceptInvitation.UI.HasModel] definition that includes `Account.HasAccount`.

+`Account` is the second part of the public facing API of our component.
+So other components can ask our component to perform actions (`Account.Config`) and can retrieve data provided by the component (`Account.Account`).

 ## Module Structure